ArthurCose/Scriptable-OpenNetBattle-Server/README.md

   - Slide camera (locks camera)
   - Unlock camera (focus back on player)
   - Virus battle
-  - Custom asset? (background, mugshots, tiles, navis, etc)
-    - Might be implemented with multiple or different packets.
-      For example, tile assets may be sent with map data in the future.
   - Transfer?
     - Send the player to a different server.
   - Reset Map